 Program directors are encouraged to include all faculty in the relevant profession in the discussion regarding the vote to be cast by the program.
 Programs are encouraged to review the roles and responsibilities of CAA members as outlined in Chapter V: Operation of the Council on Academic Accreditation in the Accreditation Handbook when considering the candidates for each position as well as the current CAA roster.

 The CAA will provide the program director for each accredited program in good-standing instructions and the link to the election site.
-Online voting is planned to commence Thursday, August 26, 2021, and will conclude Wednesday, September 15, 2021, at 11:59 p.m.
+Online voting is planned to begin Wednesday, August 31, 2022, and will end Thursday, September 15, 2022, at 11:59 p.m.
 EDT.

 All candidates will be notified as described in Chapter VI: Nominating Committee of the Accreditation Handbook.
 After the candidates have received a notification, the election results will be announced via appropriate publication vehicles.